 The important thing is to arrange the sections so that your strongest credentials and attributes stand out.

 For example, I have a B.A.
-Honours degree in Dramatic Arts.
+Honors degree in Dramatic Arts.
 When I was applying for work in the arts, I made sure my education was near the top of the first page of my resume.
 But when I decided to move away from that and look for more administrative-type jobs, I moved my education to the second page instead.
 I still wanted my education to be included, but it wasn’t my strongest selling point anymore.

 The expectation is that you list your most recent experiences and training first and work backward in reverse chronological order.